 It takes a lot of talent and diligence to bring Key Peninsula News to your mailbox every month.
 A growing group of donors help pay the bills, loyal advertisers add a significant contribution and we receive underwriting from organizations like the Angel Guild and NewsMatch.

-Here's where we spotlight the people who give their talents to help create this newspaper.
+Here's where we spotlight some of the people who give their talents to help create this newspaper.
 If you know them, tell 'em how much their contributions mean to you.
 And thank them for their generosity.

 Since joining the KP News sales team in 2019, Deanna has met, worked and created friendships with most KP business owners.
 She helps create ideal ad schedules that help get the word out.